-Joelle Jacobson, M.A., L.M.F.T., P.P.S., Neurofeedback Clinician at Betty Ford Center, Los Angeles, is a highly sought after Addiction Specialist who has been working in the mental health field for over twenty years, as a Licensed Marriage and Family Therapist in private practice, a School Counselor and in the recovery field working with substance use disorder and eating disorders.
+Joelle Jacobson has been working in the mental health field for twenty years, as a Licensed Marriage and Family Therapist and Neurofeedback Clinician in private practice, an Academic and Personal Counselor in public and private schools, and in the recovery field placing individuals in treatment suffering from mental illness, substance use disorder and eating disorders.

 For more information on Joelle Jacobson, click here.